vickyr95/RSE-Home-Service-Robot/README.md

   - create a pick_objects.sh file that will send multiple goals for the robot to reach.
 The robot travels to the desired pickup zone, displays a message that it reached its destination, waits 5 seconds, travels to the desired drop off zone, and displays a message that it reached the drop off zone.
   - write a home_service.sh file that will run all the nodes in this project.
   - write a add_marker.sh file that will publish a marker to rviz.
 Initially show the marker at the pickup zone.
 Hide the marker once your robot reach the pickup zone.
 Wait 5 seconds to simulate a pickup.
 Show the marker at the drop off zone once your robot reaches it.

+## Packages and Algorithms Used

+### 1. Localization
+The project utilizes the **AMCL (Adaptive Monte Carlo Localization)** package, which is designed to provide robust localization capabilities for mobile robots in known environments.
+AMCL works by using particle filters to estimate the robot's pose based on sensor data and a pre-existing map.
+This helps the robot to determine its position within the mapped environment accurately.

+### 2. Mapping
+For mapping, we use the **Gmapping** package.
+Gmapping is an implementation of the SLAM (Simultaneous Localization and Mapping) algorithm that allows the robot to create a 2D map of its surroundings while simultaneously tracking its position on that map.
+It uses laser range data to create a detailed map, which can then be saved for future navigation tasks.

+### 3. Navigation
+The navigation capabilities are provided by the **TurtleBot3 Navigation Stack**.
+This stack includes various components such as the **move_base** package, which combines global and local planners to navigate the robot towards a specified goal while avoiding obstacles.
+The navigation stack also integrates sensor data to make real-time adjustments to the robot's path, ensuring efficient and safe movement.

+### 4. Visualization
+The project uses **RViz** for visualizing the robot's sensor data, map, and navigation goals.
+RViz provides a powerful interface for monitoring the robot's status and interactions with its environment, which is crucial for debugging and enhancing the performance of the navigation algorithms.

+These packages and algorithms work together to enable the robot to perform tasks autonomously, demonstrating core concepts in robotics such as mapping, localization, and navigation.

 ## Project Home Service Bot Demo
 ![RSE-Project](https://github.com/user-attachments/assets/7b16a544-79bd-4ae7-a1a0-8cf277a7ac2c)